N129BZ/chartmaker/README.md

 # chartmaker - Download FAA VFR and IFR digital raster charts and translate into mbtiles databases for other mapping applications

-### Requirements: Sqlite3 (tested with v3.40.1), Python 3, Node.js, Perl, pngquant, curl, and GDAL v3.6.2
+### Requirements: Sqlite3 (tested with v3.40.1), Python (tested with 3.11.4) , Node v18.16.0 (minimum), Perl v5.36.0, pngquant 2.17.0, curl, and GDAL v3.6.2 (minimum)

 #### Installation:
 1.)
 This node.js application is designed to run on Linux, and also runs well on **WSL2** (Windows Subsystem for Linux)
 2.)
+Install all required programs as referred to above 3.)
 Clone the repository, change directory to **chartmaker**, open a terminal and enter **npm install**
-3.)
+4.)
 Give execute permissions to **perlsetup.sh** shell script and run it to install perl dependencies
-4.)
+5.)
 Install the **pngquant** png image compression utility: (deb example) **sudo apt install pngquant**
-5.)
+6.)
 Run the application in a terminal with the command **node make**
-6.)
+7.)
 Go do something else... depending on the number of charts and image quality, the process can take several hours to complete.

 #### chartdates.json
 The FAA publishes charts 20 days *before* the official chart date, and chartmaker will automatically select the nearest chart date from this file of official FAA chart 56-day release dates, all the way up to the year 2044.
 If the next chart date is more than 20 days out, chartmaker will get the current chart date.